OmondiOmolo/phase_1_project/README.md

 ## Overview

-The business problem is that the company wants to venture into the Aviation Business but has no prior knowledge of potential risks associated with aircrafts.
+The company wants to venture into the Aviation Business but has no prior knowledge of potential risks associated with aircrafts.
 The data of use which was collected and gathered by the NTSB was then cleaned and analyzed in order to gain insights on the different aircrafts' aviation statistics.
 Through pandas and its associated libraries, various methods of cleaning, analysis and visualizing the data were employed.
-As a result, a cleaned version of the dataset along various informative visualizations were created.
-Various recommendations were then made based on different criteria such as total fatal injuries, total number of accidents and total uninjured people.
-These recommendations were made considering that the purpose of the flight was for Business.
+Recommendations were made considering that the purpose of the flights was for Business.

 ## Business Problem

-The company has ventured into the aviation business.
-Particularly, operating airplanes for commercial and private enterprise.
 The challenge is that the company has no prior knowledge of potential risks associated with the aircrafts.
-The aim is to determine which aircrafts bear the least risk to the company as it starts this new business venture.
+The aim is to determine which aircraft bears the least risk to the company as it starts this new business venture.
-Aviation data of accidents between the years 1962-2023 by the NTSB was retrieved from Kaggle.
-Through the use of this data, the safest aircrafts specific to our purpose can be identified and recommended.

 ## Data